How Are Sitelinks Chosen to be Shown in Search Results?

 - What can I do, if anything, that might make it easier for the search engine to add a list of links for a site?

-Which Pages are Listed?
+Which Pages are Listed in Sitelinks?

 How does the search engine choose which pages to show in these sitelinks?
 The patent application tells us that those pages are the ones that searchers might most likely want to access.